Back to Reference

 Mobile HRIS solutions

-Mobile accessibility is increasingly important, allowing employees and managers to complete HR tasks on the go, from approving leave requests to viewing payroll data.
+Mobile accessibility is increasingly important, allowing employees and managers to complete HR tasks on the go.
+This includes approving leave requests, viewing payroll data, and updating personal information from any device.

 Predictive analytics for workforce management

-With predictive analytics, HRIS systems can forecast trends like employee turnover and workforce needs, allowing companies to plan more effectively for the future.
+With predictive analytics, HRIS systems can forecast trends like employee turnover and workforce needs.
+This allows companies to plan more effectively for the future.

 Key takeaways 🔑🥡🍕